-Valuation Date July 1, 2017 Actuarial Cost Method Entry Age Normal Amortization Method Straight-Line Remaining Amortization Period 11.11 Years Actuarial Asset Valuation Method N/A Long-Term Expected Return on OPEB Investments Not Applicable Municipal Bond Rate 3.00%; based on 20 Year High-Grade Municipal Rate Index Discount Rate An annual rate of 3.00% Assumed Retirement Age 100% of employees hired before July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District at the earlier of: Age 60 with 30 years of service At least 35 years of service Age 62 with at least 1 year of service 100% of employees hired on or after July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District as follows: Age 65 with at least 3 Years of Service Age plus at least 35 Years of Service equals 92 Pre-Retirement Mortality RP-2014 Employee (Male and Female) as published by the Society of Actuaries; previously RP-2000 Employee Mortality Table (Male and Female) was used Post-Retirement Mortality RP-2014 Healthy Annuitant (Male and Female) as published by the Society of Actuaries; previously RP-2000 Healthy Annuitant Mortality Table (Male and Female) was used Mortality Improvement Scale MP-2016 (Male and Female) as published by the Society of Actuaries; previously no improvement was used Total Payroll Total Payroll reported for the 2017 valuation was increased by 2.5% for the interim year.
-Turnover before Retirement Actuary's Turnover Table T-3; the following are sample rates: Age Marriage Assumption 80% of employees are assumed to be married, with the beneficiary being the opposite sex and the same age as the retiree.
-Coverage It is assumed that 75% of future retirees and 25% of spouses will participate in the retiree medical program.
-All current participating retirees and spouses are assumed to continue participation in the medical program.
-Dependents of retirees may be covered; however, it is assumed that the participant pays 100% of the full cost of dependent coverage.
+Valuation Date July 1, 2019 Actuarial Cost Method Entry Age Normal Amortization Method Straight-Line Remaining Amortization Period 10.11 Years Actuarial Asset Valuation Method N/A Long-Term Expected Return on OPEB Investments Not Applicable Municipal Bond Rate 3.50%; based on 20 Year High-Grade Municipal Rate Index Discount Rate An annual rate of 3.50% Assumed Retirement Age 100% of employees hired before July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District at the earlier of: Age 60 with 30 years of service At least 35 years of service Age 62 with at least 1 year of service 100% of employees hired on or after July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District as follows: Age 65 with at least 3 Years of Service Age plus at least 35 Years of Service equals 92 Pre-Retirement Mortality Pub.
+T.H.
+2000 Employee (Male and Female weighted by headcount) as published by the Society of Actuaries Post-Retirement Mortality Pub.
+T.H.
+2000 Healthy Annuitant (Male and Female weighted by headcount) as published by the Society of Actuaries Mortality Improvement Scale MP-2018 (Male and Female) as published by the Society of Actuaries, fully generational Total Payroll Total Payroll increases by the rate of salary increase for the interim year.
+Turnover before Retirement Actuary's Turnover Table T-5; the following are sample rates: Age Retiree Coverage It is assumed that 50% of future retirees will participate in the retiree medical program; previously 75% was assumed.
+All current participating retirees are assumed to continue participation in the medical program.
+Spouse Coverage 80% of future retirees are assumed to be married and 15% of spouses will participate in the retiree medical program; previously 25% was assumed.
+The spouse is assumed to be the opposite sex and the same age as the employee.
+All current participating souses are assumed to continue participation in the medical program.
+Spouses were assumed to be the opposite sex and the same age as retirees, if spouse ages were not available.
 Expenses Expenses are included in the claim costs.
 Rate of Salary Increase An annual rate of 2.50%